-During the years ended December 31, 2015 and 2014, the Authority paid \$12,245 and \$13,418, respectively, fixed and received \$340 and \$171, respectively, variable related to their outstanding swap agreements.
+During the years ended December 31, 2016 and 2015, the Authority paid \$13,418 and \$12,245, respectively, fixed and received \$1,227 and \$340, respectively, variable related to their outstanding swap agreements.

-As noted in the tables above, current period changes in market value for the interest rate swaps that are accounted for as hedges are recorded on the statements of net position as an adjustment to deferred outflows.
-Additionally, current period changes in market value for the interest rate swap accounted for as an investment is recorded on the statements of revenues, expenses and changes in net position as a component of investment income.
+As noted in the tables above, current period changes in fair value for the interest rate swaps that are accounted for as hedges are recorded on the statements of net position as an adjustment to deferred outflows.
+Additionally, current period changes in fair value for the interest rate swap accounted for as an investment is recorded on the statements of revenues, expenses, and changes in net position as a component of investment income.

-The fair market value of the outstanding interest rate swaps as of December 31, 2015 and 2014 are reported on the statements of net position as a swap liability.
+The fair value of the outstanding interest rate swaps as of December 31, 2016 and 2015 is reported on the statements of net position as a swap liability.

 The Authority has the ability to early terminate the interest rate swaps and to cash settle the transaction on any business day by providing at least two business days' written notice to the counterparty.
 Evidence that the Authority has sufficient funds available to pay any amount payable to the counterparty must be provided at the time notice is given.
-At early termination, the Authority will be required to pay or receive a settlement amount which is comprised of the market value of the terminated transaction(s) based on market quotations and any amounts accrued under the contract(s).
+At early termination, the Authority will be required to pay or receive a settlement amount which is comprised of the fair value of the terminated transaction(s) based on market quotations and any amounts accrued under the contract(s).